etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 )
 ```

 Now we could define our POCO using the `DbColumnMap` attribute.
 In this example, we replace the property Id with the property Key.
 In order to still be able to read data from the Id column, we add the DbColumnMap attribute above it.
-Please note that the data type was changed to string as well - ETLBox will automatically try to convert the integer values into a string if data types are not matching.
+Please note that the data type was changed to string as well - ETLBox will automatically try to convert the integer values into a string if data types do not match.

 ```C#
 public class MyRow {